Fuel spill clean-up

 On May 29, 2020 the fuel storage facility at Heat and Power plant No 3 (HPP-3) in the Kayerkan Neighbourhood of Norilsk failed due to sudden sinking of its support posts, resulting in the fuel leakage.
 According to preliminary investigations 21.2kt of diesel fuel leaked beyond the bunding perimeter into a designated pit, into nearby soil and into the Bezymianny Stream, and the Daldykan and Ambarnaya Rivers.
 Special containment bons were installed and effectively prevented the contamination of the Pyasino Lake.
 No one was hurt and the city of Norilsk was not harmed in any way.

 Nornickel informed local authorities and government agencies and started the response operation immediately on May 29th, 2020.
 On June 19th, the Company completed the main phase of the clean-up.
-As of the end of October 2020, Nornickel had completed the three main stages of the clean-up programme, with the spill now fully localized and the majority of the fuel and water mixture collected.
+Nornickel promptly completed three main stages of the clean-up programme, with the spill fully localized and the majority of the fuel and water mixture collected.
 The mixture from the Ambarnaya and Daldykan rivers was pumped and separated, the separated fuel was transported from the temporary storage facility back to a HPP fuel tank.
 Oil-contaminated soil has been removed from the power plant’s territory and is being treated using the microbiological remediation method.
 Sampling of surface water and bottom sediments is carried out at 10 points on the Daldykan, Ambarnaya and Pyasina rivers.
 The effectiveness of the implemented measures is confirmed by the monitoring and sampling results, which indicate clear signs of an active environmental remediation process.

 Please find more details regarding the clean-up campaign

-- Commissioned Environmental Resources Management (ERM), a specialist environmental consultancy, to conduct an independent investigation into the causes of the spill.
-ERM’s findings are expected to be published at the end of November 2020, and Nornickel will implement a comprehensive set of further initiatives to prevent such incidents in future
+- Engaged Environmental Resources Management (ERM), a specialist environmental consulting firm, to independently investigate the causes of the fuel spill.
+The ERM report was published at the end of November 2020.
+Based on it, Nornickel implements a set of additional measures aimed at preventing similar situations in the future

 - A detailed action plan to improve industrial safety at the Company’s facilities has been developed and submitted to the Federal Service for Environmental, Technological, and Nuclear Supervision (Rostekhnadzor)

 Enhancing monitoring of the foundations to identify and reduce risks